 New WIP = Previous WIP + Items processed by previous step – Items processed by this step

 Items processed (column R) are calculated each hour based on Average time (K), Time Standard deviation (L) and Staffing (M) taking into account the constraint of enough WIP in the previous step.
-The simulator is assuming that process times follow a normal distribution.

 Process times: Normal distribution with averages (K) and standard deviations (L)